-Evidence or procedures for measuring the effectiveness of LIEP programs.
+Most recent results or plan for continuous improvement for measuring the effectiveness of the LIEP program(s).
 (Note: the LEA's process for continuous improvement at the district and/or school level should be inclusive of the LIEP for students who are ELs.)

-- 1. Describe the processes in place for planned, deliberate continuous improvement to ensure effective approaches and methodologies proven-effective for teaching ELs, effective LIEPs are implemented with fidelity.
+- Describe the processes in place for planned, deliberate continuous improvement to ensure effective approaches and methodologies proven-effective for teaching ELs, effective LIEPs are implemented with fidelity.
 Discuss items such as a logic modal, theory of action, well-defined measurable goals, clearly outlined roles and responsibilities for people involved and implementation timeline. - 2.
 How does your LEA ensure there is sufficient staffing and resources to implement an effective program based on sound theory by experts in the field? - 3.
 Data for decision making: - a.
 What data is used in the evaluation process to determine program effectiveness (e.g. comparable performance data that is longitudinal in nature and includes a variety of learners, current ELs, former ELs, never-EL, ELs w/disabilities, etc.)? - b.
 What is the process to use, gather, and analyze data to identify areas of improvement and modify the LIEP programs and services, as appropriate? - c.
-What research regarding proven effective instructional approaches for promoting language proficiency and academic achievement do you use? - 4.
+What research regarding proven effective instructional approaches for promoting language proficiency and academic achievement do you use? - d.
+What recent findings in your LEA's program evaluation are driving continuous improvement of your Language Instruction Educational program(s)? - 4.
 Does the evaluation cover all procedural and service provision requirements set forth in the LIEP, including instruction, family engagement, and professional development?